Geometric Neural Network based on Phase Space for BCI-EEG decoding: Discussion

 \subsection{Convergence Behavior}

-To analyze convergence behavior, we again consider subject 41 of the Cho2017 dataset.
-Again, to get a fair comparison, all the following results are calculated on the same hardware, a Dell C6420 dual-Xeon Cascade Lake SP Gold 6240 @ 2.60GHz.

-We examine the outcomes concerning both training and validation metrics, including loss and Receiver Operating Characteristic Area Under the Curve (ROC AUC) scores.
+To analyze convergence behavior, we again consider subject 35 of the Cho2017 dataset.
+We examine the outcomes concerning both training and validation loss.
 The consolidated results are visually presented in Figure~\ref{Convergence}, wherein the graphs depict the average values across the considered 5-fold cross-validation.

-Notably, our observations reveal that the loss function of \method{} converges to zero at a notably accelerated pace and exhibits a considerably more stable trajectory compared to standard SPDNet.
-Moreover, while the loss function of \method{} steadily approaches zero, the standard SPDNet experiences a more gradual descent, deviating from the path to complete convergence but ultimately plateauing around $0.4$.
-These findings highlight that the capacity of SPDNet is limited and that the algorithm stops learning at a certain point.

-Interestingly, when examining the ROC AUC graph, we observe that the validation scores of \method{} converge consistently to higher values.
-Notably, this convergence is achieved even faster compared to the SPDNet standard, requiring only $94\%$ of the iterations.
-This implies that \method{} attains a comparable performance to SPDNet but with a significantly reduced number of iterations, making it an efficient and effective choice for real-life applications.